-On Friday, September 22, your student should have received a PSAT Student Guide from his/her advisor.
-The Guide includes important information about the test as well as a practice exam.
+We will soon distribute to the students a PSAT Student Guide that describes the test and includes a practice exam.
 It is important that students carefully read the Guide and take the practice exam at home under timed conditions to gauge the pace they'll need to maintain during the actual exam.
 We highly recommend more comprehensive preparation and suggest the following.

-- Free test prep services through Khan Academy at khanacademy.org/sat - Free, live-streaming, one-hour lessons through Kaplan at kaptest.com/psatprep (begins September 23).
+- Take advantage of FREE test prep services through Khan Academy at satpractice.org - Register now for eight FREE, livestreaming, one-hour lessons through Kaplan at kaptest.com/psatpreplive (begins Oct.
+1).

-• Practice tests, tips, and strategies at collegeboard.org and in print.
+Peruse practice tests, tips, and strategies at collegeboard.org and/or purchase books of the same, and self-administer several practice tests under timed conditions.